 Our oceans have taken a large hit over the last 50 years.
-In an effort to bring awareness, we celebrate World Ocean’s Day as a means to inform people about the impact of human action on the ocean.
+In an effort to bring awareness, we celebrate World Ocean’s Day.
+We celebrate as a means to inform people about the impact humans have on the ocean.
 The lack of sustainability for ocean life has become increasingly worse.
 The ocean ecosystems have been severely damaged by commercial overfishing and mass pollution.

 Though, pollution problems in the ocean need addressing.
 It does not compare to the damage done by overfishing.
 The ocean ecosystems are arguably the most important ecosystem on our planet.
 As the oceans are responsible for the most carbon filtration of air (even more than trees).
 Remember, the fishing industry doesn’t just supply your salmon at a restaurant or the fish for your next sushi order.
 Fish by-products are found many places, such as, fish oil pills, protein concentrates, amino acids, glue and gelatin.